cjmcdonald42/mxMoodle/docs/GETTING_STARTED.md

 - `Settings` > `Prevent email address duplicates`: select `No`
 - `Default Values` > `City/town`: clear this field if there is any default
-- `Default Values` > `Preferred language`: make sure this is set to `English - United States (en_us)`
+- `Default Values` > `Preferred language`: make sure this is set to `English - United States (en_us)` Now click `Upload Users`, and you are ready to move to the next table.

 The other data which you need to enter, can be imported directly through Sequel Pro.
 To connect to your local server, initiate a socket connection from the Sequel Pro connection interface with the following information: